franzdaxinger/Bachelor_Thesis/README.md

 p2_cantons_writer.py and p2_cantons_maker.py create functions to represent every single canton and the data to take commuters over long distances into account

-p2_adaptive_no_lc.py is a simulation of the pandemic without the long connections between cantons

-p2_model_adaptive.py simulates the pandemic with commuters over long distances
+p2_model_adaptive.py simulates the pandemic with commuters over long distances using an adaptive time stepping

+p2_model_const.py simulates the pandemic with commuters over long distances using a constant timestep

+plotter.py generates plots of the solutions

 Videomaker/videomaker.py creates a video from the created images